Generalized Hamming weights and symbolic powers of Stanley-Reisner ideals of matroids: Matroid configurations

-In what follows, we call a matroid $M$ of rank $k$ a \textit{matroid design} (see~\cite{YE73, YME70}) if all its flats of rank $k-1$ have the same cardinality.
-Since the circuits of $M^*$ are the complements of the rank $k-1$ flats of $M$(see Section \ref{sec:prelims2}), the dual matroid of a matroid design has all the circuits of the same size.
-The following result is a generalization of~\cite[Corollary~4.8]{BFGM21}.
+In what follows, a matroid $M$ of rank $k$ is a \textit{matroid design} if all its flats of rank $k-1$ have the same cardinality (see~\cite{YE73, YME70}).
+Since the circuits of $M^*$ are the complements of the rank $k-1$ flats of $M$ (see \Cref{sec:prelims}), the circuits of the matroid dual to a matroid design all have the same size.

-\begin{Corollary} Suppose $M$ is a sparse paving matroid of rank $k$ and adopt the Setting and Notation~\ref{not: matroid config} with $N=n-k$ so that $\phi_*(I_{\Delta})$ defines a matroid configuration of points.
+\begin{Corollary} Adopt \Cref{not: matroid config} with $N=n-k$ so that $\phi_*(I_{\Delta})$ defines a matroid configuration of points.
 Suppose the homogeneous forms $f_1,\ldots,f_n$ all have the same degree $\delta$.
-Then,

-If in addition, $M^*$ is a matroid design (i.e. the circuits of $M$ all have the same cardinality), then
+We have the following: \begin{enumerate} \item If the generalized Hamming weights of $M$ form a \rsubad{} sequence, then